Dexpomar32/ToysHibernate/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests to improve MailBridge.
+Feel free to open issues or submit pull requests to improve ToysHibernate.